eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 Some reasons to create a custom formatter include:

 * You only want to report specific error types.
-* You want to format to the results in a way not supported by a built-in formatter.
+* You want to format the results in a way not supported by a built-in formatter.
 * You want to perform an async operation on the results, like sending them to a server for further analysis.